-Ron is the current chairman of the committee and has been an active member since its inception in the late eighties.
+Ron has been an active member of the Governor’s Committee on Telecommunications Access Service for persons with disabilities since its inception in the late eighties and a past chairman.
 He also played a big part in implementing relay services in Montana.
 A certified financial planner, Ron runs his own advisory and investment management firm out of Great Falls and makes over 200 Montana Relay calls per month to clients, business acquaintances, friends, and family members.
 As a committee member, he represents the interests and concerns of disabled businesspersons across the state.
 A father of three and avid traveler, Ron enjoys spending time with his family, refereeing local football games and running a fantasy football team.

 Drew has been a member of the Governor's Committee on Telecommunications Access Service for persons with disabilities since 2010 and a past chairman.
 Drew has worked for Blackfoot Communications in Missoula since 2004 and represents the independent service providers on the committee.
 Raised in Idaho, Drew moved to Montana in 2000 and is passionate about MTAP's mission and the clients we serve.
 His interests include music, reading, being outdoors and enjoying all the beauty Montana has to offer.

 Chanda was raised in Polson, MT and went on to earn her undergraduate degree from Montana State University-Billings.
 She earned her Master’s in Rehabilitation Counseling from Utah State University.
 Chanda has been a volunteer staff member for the Montana Youth Leadership Forum since its inception in 2000.
 She has worked as a Vocational Rehabilitation Counselor, the Client Assistance Program advocate at Disability Rights Montana, and has served on the State Rehabilitation Council.
 Chanda is currently the Administrator for Disability Employment & Transition Division with the Department of Public Health and Human Services.